profsmith89/ctps/_sources/chap01.md

 This trial-and-error approach is not that much different than what we did as young children as we learned how to communicate with those around us.
 There was a language that the adults were speaking, but we didn't yet understand it.
 We wanted to be part of the action, and so we would string together some words from this language and notice how the adults reacted.
 By paying careful attention to their reactions, we built *a mental model* that mapped our ideas to what statements we needed to say to express those ideas in that language.

+## Problem solving, in general

-**Problem solving, in general.** But we want to do more than just develop this mental model and learn to express simple concepts in Python: We want to solve computational problems.
+But we want to do more than just develop this mental model and learn to express simple concepts in Python: We want to solve computational problems.
 To solve a problem, we will begin by imagining and then sketching out *a set of actions* that we think, if followed, would solve the problem before us.
 This set of actions is the content of the script that we want our computer to follow.

 In the theater, scripts are useful when we can read them and follow their stage directions.
 If a script uses a language or a lot of terms that we do not understand, it is gibberish to us.
 The same is true for a computer script.
 We need to express the script in a language and with terms that the computer understands.
 Python is a language the computer understands, and this is where our mental model of what we can express in Python comes into play.
 The second part of problem solving with computation, then, is the translation of our imagined set of actions into Python.